esbmc/esbmc/BUILDING.md

 Now we are ready to build ESBMC.
 Please note that we describe the same build option used in our CI/CD.
 If you want to all available _cmake_ options, refer to our [Options.cmake file](https://github.com/esbmc/esbmc/blob/master/scripts/cmake/Options.cmake).

+If you are building ESBMC-CHERI, please complete the following sections BEFORE configuring ESBMC-CHERI:
+- Preparing CHERI Clang 13 (experimental)
+  - This section helps you to build CHERI-LLVM and set up `ESBMC_CLANG`.
+- Setting up the sysroot for CHERI clang
+  - This section will get you the CHERI header files to set up `ESBMC_CHERI_HYBRID_SYSROOT` and `ESBMC_CHERI_PURECAP_SYSROOT`.

 First, we need to setup __cmake__, by using the following command in ESBMC_Project directory you just created:

 ```